Perl/PPCs/ppcs/ppc0033-map-grep-with-topic.md

 ### `map my (VAR, VAR) BLOCK LIST`

 This will evaluate `BLOCK` for each set of two elements in `LIST`, aliasing the `VAR` to the first of each set, and the second `VAR` to the second.
-If there is not a multiple of two items in `LIST`, the last run of `BLOCK` will assign `undef` to the extra `VAR` slot not corresponding to an element in `LIST`.
 More than two variables can be used to iterate over sets of three or more items.

+On the last iteration, there may not be enough elements remaining to fill every `VAR` slot.
+In this case the extra `VAR` slots will be filled with `undef`.

 ## Backwards Compatibility